geyerbri/jekyll-tutorial/README.md

 As I wrote above, Jekyll is used quite extensively as a blog generator because of its ability to centralize webpage layouts and automatically generate lists of certain kinds of files as pages, as well as its ability to turn Markdown (.md) files into styled pages.
 It does this all for a static site.

-### \_layout/post.html
+### \_layouts/post.html
 The first step here is to create a "post" layout, which relies on the "page" layout.
-Create a new file in the `_layout` directory, name it `post.html`, and paste in the following code:
+Create a new file in the `_layouts` directory, name it `post.html`, and paste in the following code:
 ```html
 ---
 layout: page